 The narrative is delivered in four sections, and readers are encouraged to comment and share thoughts about each part, to provide their own insights and experience to others on this journey.

-You can continue to Part 1 at no charge by using the link below.
+You can continue to Part 1 by using the link below.

 Clothes Maketh The Man is an iconic serial about crossdressing that’s been running since 2016.
 New episodes are added monthly, as we follow the hapless adventures of Andy – or Andrea – as he progresses in a tortured path fuelled by curiosity, passion and excitement.

 Have you ever felt that perhaps you’ve placed your trust in the wrong person?
 Well, welcome to Andy’s world.
 He progresses from seemingly innocent situation to catastrophe with a regularity that will entertain you, and hopefully you’ll never experience.
 Imagine the moment when a trusted friend says ‘Trust me!‘ – and suddenly you realize things are going to go very, very badly.